tannonk/muss/README.md

+## Fork of Multilingual Unsupervised Sentence Simplification

+Most of the changes in this fork are for experiments relating to ....
+These include:

+- `scripts/prepare_newsela_data_for_param_optim_and_eval.sh`
+- `scripts/param_search.py`
+  - prepares and runs new parameter search on Newsela sentence aligned data sets

+- `scripts/compute_label_scores_on_corpus.py`
+  - applies preprocessor scores to a set of complex-simple sentence pairs

+- `scripts/mine_sequences.py`
+  - changes made according to s3it infrastructure
+  - added support for new language: German

+---

 # Multilingual Unsupervised Sentence Simplification

 Code and pretrained models to reproduce experiments in "MUSS: Multilingual Unsupervised Sentence Simplification by Mining Paraphrases".